 Johnson wasted no time getting his debut album, Testify, on the market, releasing it less than three months after his coronation.
 Moving along at breakneck speed, Johnson parted ways with his label less than nine months later.
 "I want to find the right home and the right team of people that are going to get behind my music and really do something," he told Billboard at the time.
 "What's the point of doing it if the [label] isn't going to do anything?"

 14. Nick Fradiani (2015)

-Fradiani's first single, "Beautiful Life," co-written by Dashboard Confessional's Chris Carrabba, barely cracked the Billboard Hot 100 in May of last year, and we're still waiting for that debut album.
+Fradiani's first single, "Beautiful Life," co-written by Dashboard Confessional's Chris Carrabba, barely cracked the Billboard Hot 100 in May of last year.
+He released his debut album, Hurricane, in August 2016 to lackluster sales.

 15. Trent Harmon (2016)